AlexHowansky/shmd/README.md

 As raw photos from the photographers are acquired, they should be copied into the appropriate `staging/<gallery>` directory.
 This is the *only* location that photos should be manually placed.
 Note that these files can be quite large and will never be served raw.
-At any time, you may run the `bin/resize` script.
+At any time, you may run the `bin/resize.sh` script.
 This will scan for newly added photos in `staging`, resize them to something more appropriate for the web, and copy them to `public/photos/<gallery>`.
 Photos will not appear in the app until after they have been so processed.
 Note that the files in `public/photos/<gallery>` must be readable by the web server process user.

+### Facial Recognition

+To seed the facial recognition database, run the script `bin/indexPhotos.php` which will import your yearbook portraits into your Rekognition collection.

 ### Printing

 The app supports printing of order slips via a USB ESC/POS receipt printer.
 The printer must be connected to the same machine running the server.
-It is expected to be connected via `/dev/usb/lp0`.

 ## Usage

 The machine acting as server should be located physically close to the printing stations so that the printing personnel have access to the order slips.
-Once photos are processed with the `bin/resize` script, they will appear in the app and be available for purchase.
+Once photos are processed with the `bin/resize.sh` script, they will appear in the app and be available for purchase.
 Client machines need only a webserver.
 Laptops, Chromebooks, iPads, and even SmartBoards work well.
 Dance patrons and/or sales agents can use the app to browse the galleries, and select individual photos for purchase.
 Submitting the order form will create a new order.
 If a printer is connected, an order slip will immediately print.
 Workers at the printing stations can grab slips as they appear, print the requested photos, and run the order out to the patron.
 Alternatively, print workers may browse the `/orders` URL to watch for incoming orders.
 Once fulfilled, they may click the Complete button, which will archive the order and remove it from the order page so that it does not get printed twice.

+### Facial Recognition

+To perform facial recognition on photos, run the `bin/identifyPhotos.php` script.
+This can be run at any time, it will not interfere with app usage.
+The process will update the SQLite database and enable searches by name in the app.

 ## Data